sjml/drax/src/assets/pages/about.md

 Drax is a Markdown editor for GitHub repositories, aimed at a writer/editor workflow.

 If you're a writer who's wondering how to get started, check out the [user guide](/#/pages/user_guide).
-If you already have a GitHub account and want to see how it works, log in and find a repo with a Markdown document to edit.
+You can play around with [the editor](/#/playground) if you like.
+If you already have a GitHub account and want to see how it works on your own stuff, log in and find a repo with a Markdown document to edit.

 There are lots of web-based Markdown editors, but this one is designed with two chief goals:
 1. Make it easy to edit files on GitHub for people who know next-to-nothing about it.